LoopKit/loopdocs/docs/browser/build-dev-browser.md

 1. Click on the drop down menu labeled 1 in the graphic and choose LoopKit/LoopWorkspace as show in the top right graphic
 2. Click on the drop down menu labeled 2 in the graphic and choose `dev`
-3. Click on the `Branch` name box labeled 3 in the graphic and type `dev`
+3. Click on the `Branch` name box labeled 3 in the graphic and type `dev` or paste the feature branch name from your paste buffer
     * The branch name in your `fork` should always match the branch name you are adding; check that you type it correctly
+    * See [Feature Branch](#feature-branch) if you need to fill your paste buffer
 4. Review the dialog items to make sure everything is correct and then tap on Create branch

 ![steps to add a branch continued](img/add-branch-02.svg){width="700"}